Teaching Topics and Philosophy

 My teaching philosophy is to determine my students’ goals, where they want to go with their music, and help them discover their inner voice and continuously tap into it.
 Accessing your well of creativity is a significant part of learning your voice.
 I aim to help my students find exciting ways of practicing that unlock who they are as guitarists, composers, and artists.

-Acclaimed as “a thoughtful improviser with a quiet tone who makes every note count” by Downbeat Magazine and as “an exceptional artist, with a shimmering sense of sonority and the ability to find a keen balance between poetry and intensity” by Latin Jazz Network, Gabriel Vicéns is an internationally acclaimed guitarist, composer, bandleader, visual artist, and educator who works across a wide range of musical expressions.
-Originally from Guaynabo, Puerto Rico, Vicéns relocated to New York City after more than a decade of performing and recording with top groups from the Puerto Rican jazz scene and a four-year professorship at the Interamerican University of Puerto Rico.
+Described as “a thoughtful improviser with a quiet tone who makes every note count” by Downbeat Magazine and as “an exceptional artist, with a shimmering sense of sonority and the ability to find a keen balance between poetry and intensity” by Latin Jazz Network, Gabriel Vicéns is an internationally acclaimed guitarist, composer, bandleader, visual artist, and educator who works across a wide range of musical expressions.
+Originally from Guaynabo, Puerto Rico, Vicéns relocated to New York City after more than a decade of performing and recording with his group and other top artists from the Puerto Rican jazz scene and a four-year professorship at the Interamerican University of Puerto Rico.